 They might look like a Serbian version of The Wanted, but they were determined to create a vicious circle pit on the emptying dancefloor.
 But although the evil Biebers were making a good fist of the snuff movie soundtrack, it became clear what the rest of the club was really waiting for…

 …which was this, obviously.
 I'm sad to break it to anybody who got excited thinking that everyone's into Drive Like Jehu again, but emos fucking love dubstep now.

 By now, the younger crowd had been well and truly possessed by the demons of dub.
 They stomped their feet like fairytale giants crushing tiny towns beneath them.
 My vain hopes of hearing "What's My Age Again" began to fade in an endless onslaught of wubs and thuds.
 I'd been fired back into the mainstream.

 The night was getting on, and I was left with the brittle wheat from the chaff of the older crowd: guys who look like backyard wrestlers and guys who look like they test drug packages for dealers.
-These people weren't the dead-legged losers who bashfully haunted my school corridors, they look like they should be stealing radios from hospital car parks.
+These people weren't the dead-legged losers who bashfully haunted my school corridors, they look like they should be stealing radios from hospital parking lots.

-Things were getting rough now, there was smoking in the corridor, and fingering on the dancefloor.
+Things were getting rough now, there was smoking in the hallway and fingering on the dancefloor.
 By 2AM, the tears of regret and the vomit of sadness were flowing.

 But I left on a tender moment, with our sweaty Romeo here protecting his Juliet from the stench of the smoking area gut gunge that sat next to them as he she cried into his purple hoodie.
 Even in this climate of broken hearts and aching stomachs, a rose could grow.